Helping people see differently, so they find joy!

 With clarity over the scope and scale of your Customer Journey Map, the next step is to empathise with your customer.

 Customer Personas provide a way to connect with your customers and their needs.
-They are fictitious customers with enough detail, (age, experience, career, family details, attitudes, etc.,) and enough of a back-story so your participants can relate to their problem and the benefits they seek.
+They are fictitious customers with enough detail, (age, experience, career, family details, attitudes, etc.,) and enough of a back-story so your participants can relate to their problems and the benefits they seek.

 If you don’t have access to ‘ready made’ personas, (try reaching out to your digital teams, they most likely have these already,) use the canvas on the next section as a template to quickly create one.